-The Model TLC cathedral ceiling support will support a total of 38 feet of chimney, of which 15 feet of chimney can be suspended below the support.
+The Model TLC Cathedral Ceiling Support will support a total of 38 feet of chimney, of which 15 feet of chimney can be suspended below the support.
 All chimney joints must be secured with locking bands.

 After framing in your opening to the dimensions specified in the Framing Details section, slide the cathedral support box into joist opening.
-Once the box is at the desired level, ensure the box is level, and nail the box to the framing using four 2" spiral nails or #8 x 11⁄2" wood screws per side.
+Once the box is at the desired level, ensure the box is level, and nail the box to the framing using four 2" spiral nails or $\#8 \times 1\frac{1}{2}$ " wood screws per side.
 The excess material sticking above the roof can either be trimmed off before attaching the box to the framing, or, after it is installed, the corners can be cut and the excess material folded down onto the roof deck.

-Install the support band on the chimney length at the desired position by tightening the draw band bolt and by screwing four stainless steel sheet metal screws through the draw band and into the outer casing.
-Lower the chimney length down through the opening in the bottom of the support so that the support band makes contact with the bottom of the support box (Figure 21).
+Install the support ring on the chimney length at the desired position by tightening the draw band bolt and by screwing four stainless steel sheet metal screws through the support ring and into the outer casing.
+Lower the chimney length down through the opening in the bottom of the support so that the support ring makes contact with the bottom of the support box (Figure 21).